-Empirical Testing Definition
+Empirical Testing - Explained

 Empirical testing is a research method that employs direct and indirect observation and experience.

 Empirical evidence (the file of one's direct observations or reports) is an effective research method, as the results can be analyzed quantitatively or qualitatively.
 Different fields and study use unique research designs suitable to their studies.
 In some fields, quantitative studies begin with a research question that is examined with different techniques such as experimentation.

 A researcher uses a particular theory relating to a subject of research and develops hypotheses upon that theory.
 Then the researcher derives many predictions from the hypothesis or research question.
 Those predictions can then be examined with a suitable test.
 The hypothesis will be accepted or rejected based upon the results of hypothesis or research question.

 The empirical method allows a scientific researcher to verify the results of research with the help of statistical tools.
 Common statistical tools include: regression, risk coefficient, t-test, chi square, and different forms of ANOVA (analyses of variance).